~~ Take pride in your knowledge and presentation of it!

 a) Be in your seat--place backpacks/purses on the floor please.

-b) Quietlybegin the warm-up exercises.
+b) Quietlybegin the opening exercises.

 c) Personal Issues: Wait until after notes are done to speak with me privately about any pressing issues.
 This includes reasons you don’t have your homework